maelvls/maelvls.github.io/content/2020/migrating-from-gke-to-civo/index.md

 I chose to migrate to Civo's managed K3s since they are in beta and I really wanted to try K3s.

+> Civo is a company that offers a public cloud as well as managed
+> Kubernetes clusters.
+Their managed Kubernetes offer, named
+> "[KUBE100](https://www.civo.com/kube100)", is quite new (launched in
+> mid-2019).
+Unlike most managed Kubernetes offerings like EKS or GKE, Civo
+> went with Rancher's [K3s](https://k3s.io/) Kubernetes distribution.
+>
+> Compared to the standard Kubernetes distribution, K3s is a way lighter:
+> simple embedded database with sqlite, one single binary instead of four;
+> a single VM can both host the control plane and run pods.
+With the
+> traditional Kubernetes distribution, you have to run the control plane on
+> a separate VM.
+>
+> This lightweight feature is what brings me here, and also the fact that
+> K3s comes by default with Traefik & their own tiny Service
+> type=LoadBalancer controller, which means you don't even need an
+> expensive network load balancer like on GKE when you want to expose a
+> service to the internet.
+>
+> Of course, K3s has drawbacks and is probably meant for IoT-based
+> clusters, but it's also perfect for playing around with Kubernetes!

 So I went ahead and create a two-nodes cluster: